 Volume unit - you can select between three volume units: liter, hectolitre, cubic meter

 Tank capacity - capacity of tank in selected volume unit

 Tank type - you can select between three basic tank types: rectangular, oval, round

 Max level - maximum level

-Set min/max - current data will be saved in min/max level
+Store current level as min/max - current data will be stored as min/max level

 Alarms - switch allows you to enable/disable low and high alarm

 volume unit - level in volume units (l, hl or m3)